mohammadtanim24h/gym-freak/README.md

 * There is an About section about me and my goal.

 * Finally, there is a login section.
 From there you can toggle between login and signup.
+You can sign up using your email and password.
+The same goes for login.
 After creating your account you will receive a verification email in your inbox.
+You will get notified about the email by a toast.
 Then you can verify your email.
 There is a link to reset your password if you ever forget it.
 You can also sign in using Google and Github.
 The Facebook login doesn't work because I haven't implemented the feature yet.

 ## Technologies used :